equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 about what was being said throughout the meeting.
 It seemed to me that there were a few causes for this:

-  * The councillors spoke in the language of stuffy government procedure rather than just saying what they meant.
+  * Councillors spoke in the language of stuffy government procedure rather than just saying what they meant.
     This made it hard for everyone
     to nail down the precise point at hand—even